cognitedata/cognite-sdk-python/docs/source/cognite.rst

     >>> c = CogniteClient()
     >>> status = c.login.status()

-Read more about the `CogniteClient`_ and what functionality it exposes below.
+Read more about the `CogniteClient`_ and the functionality it exposes below.

-Plotting Time Series
+Plot time series
 --------------------
 There are several ways of plotting a time series you have fetched from the API.
 The easiest is to call :code:`.plot()` on the returned :code:`TimeSeries` or :code:`TimeSeriesList` objects.
-This will by default plot the raw data points for the last 24h.
+By default, this plots the raw data points for the last 24 hours.

 .. code:: python